JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 - Confirm that mobile responsiveness and layout consistency work as expected.
 - Confirm that email notifications (booking confirmation, cancellations, etc.) are received correctly.
 - Confirmed that all links across the site work as expected.
+- Tests have been completed across different browsers and devices.

 ### PEP8 Compliance